 New York Community Bank Business Checking Requirements

 You can visit a New York Community Bank branch to open a business checking account.

 All legal structures must provide the following:

-- IRS letter with your business’s employer identification number (EIN) or tax ID number (sole proprietors can use the owner’s Social Security number
+- IRS letter with your business’s employer identification number (EIN) or tax ID number (TIN); sole proprietors can use the owner’s Social Security number

 - A government-issued photo ID and Social Security number for all account signers

 Click on your business type to see the bank’s additional business checking requirements: